Buddhist philosophy: The Four Noble Truths and dependent causation

-The Four Noble Truths or "Truths of the Noble One" are a central feature to the teachings of the historical Buddha and are put forth in the Dhammacakkappavattana Sutta.
+The Four Noble Truths or "Truths of the Noble One" are a central feature to the teachings of the historical Buddha and are put forth in the Dharmacakrapravartana Sūtra.
 The first truth of duḥkha, often translated as "suffering", is the inherent and eternal unsatisfactoriness of life.
 This unpleasantness is said to be not just physical pain and psychological distress, but also a kind of existential unease caused by the inevitable facts of our mortality and ultimately by the impermanence of all beings and phenomena.

 Suffering also arises because of contact with unpleasant events, and due to not getting what one desires.
 The second truth is that this unease arises out of conditions, mainly craving (taṇhā) and ignorance (avidyā).
-The third truth is then the fact that whenever sentient beings let go of craving and remove ignorance through insight and knowledge, suffering ceases (nirodha).
+The third truth is then the fact that whenever sentient beings let go of craving and remove ignorance through insight and knowledge, suffering ceases (nirodhā).
 The fourth truth is the Noble Eightfold Path, which consists of eight practices that end suffering.
 They are: right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right samādhi (concentration, mental unification, meditation).
 The highest good and ultimate goal taught by the historical Buddha, which is the attainment of nirvāṇa, literally means "extinguishing" and signified "the complete extinguishing of greed, hatred, and delusion (i.e. ignorance), the forces which power saṃsāra".